Opposite of READER – 35 Antonyms With Sentence Examples

 Viewer The reader embarked on a literary journey with the characters.
 The viewer only looked at the book cover without reading the content.

-READ: Opposite of AHEAD - 35 Antonyms With Sentence Examples
+READ: Opposite of HYPOCRISY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of READER